 The aortic valve can also be damaged by infection or injury to the valve.

-Factors that increase your child's chance of developing AS include: Family members with congenital heart disease that affects valvesRheumatic fever
+Factors that may increase your child's chance of AS include: Family members with congenital valvular heart diseasesRheumatic fever—which can occur after a strep infectionBacterial endocarditis—infection of the heart

 In rare cases, AS can cause: